 The eastern capital Chengzhou (Luoyang) did not provide the kings of Zhou with sufficient power.
 They were therefore dependent on the powerful regional rulers, especially those of Qin 秦, Jin, Qi and Chu.
 These are called the "local rulers" (fang bo 方伯) because they practically ruled independently from the king of Zhou, and not any more as his vassals.
 It became common that the regional states acted on their own behalf regarding territory and military feuds, without asking the king of Zhou for formal permission.
 Duke Zhuang of Zheng 鄭莊公 (r.
 743-701) even dared attacking King Huan 周桓王 (r.
 720-697 BCE) who had not treated him properly according to the ritual regulations.
 Heijian 黑肩, the Duke of Zhou 周公, even planned to kill King Huan's successor, King Zhuang 周莊王 (r.
 697-682), and to replace him with Prince Ke 克.
 Yet Xin Bo 辛伯 warned the king and saved his life.

 Duke Zhuang of Zheng defeated intruding Rong 戎 tribes and swallowed the neighbouring state of Xu 許.
 In 707 King Huan of Zhou 周桓王 (r.
-719-697) started a punitive expedition but he was defeated by Duke Zhuang.
-From now on the kings of Zhou never tried to intervene into the politics of their own regional rulers.
+719-697) started a punitive expedition against the Duke, but the king was defeated.
+From then on, the kings of Zhou never again tried to intervene into the politics of their own regional rulers.
 They stayed in their small royal domain around Luoyang and had to be content with the tributes of the regional rulers that were presented less and less regularly.
 Besides Zheng, the states of Song 宋 and Lu 魯 demonstrated their military and political power in the Central Plain.

 In the south, the state of Chu on the middle Yangtze River had become politically stronger than before.
 King Cheng of Chu 楚成王 (r.
 671-626) started to challenge the hegemony of Qi and swallowed smaller states in his neighbourhood.
 Nonetheless, subservient states like Jiang 江 and Huang 黃 changed side and declared their alliance with Qi.
 Chu thereupon attacked Zheng.
 Duke Huan assembled the regional rulers and created an alliance with Lu, Song, Chen and Wei to punish Chu in 656 by devastating the state of Cai 蔡, an ally of Chu.
 Chu gave in, and the ambassadors of the two mighty states met at Shaoling 召陵 (modern Yancheng 郾城, Henan) to conclude a peaceful alliance (meng 盟).